We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Pubic lice, also known as crabs, are tiny, parasitic insects that feed on blood.
+Pubic lice, or crabs, are tiny, parasitic insects that feed on blood.
 They spread easily and cause itching and red spots.
-Treatment with products containing 1% permethrin or pyrethrins and piperonyl butoxide can help get rid of them.
+Treatment with products containing 1% permethrin or pyrethrins and piperonyl butoxide can help get rid of crabs.

 Lice often live on the skin in the genital area, but they may be present in any area of the body with coarse hair, including the eyelashes, eyebrows, beard, mustache, and any hair on the back or abdomen.